nicolatarasca/nicolatarasca.github.io/_pages/about.md

 - the <a href='https://researchseminars.org/seminar/VCUcolloq'>Math Colloquium Series</a> at VCU

-events
+Events

 I coorganize the following events:

-- the Richmond Geometry Meeting
+- the Richmond Geometry Meeting</a>

-- the Mid-Atlantic Algebra, Geometry, and Combinatorics (MAAGC)
+- the <a href='https://www.maagc.info/richmond-2023'>Mid-Atlantic Algebra, Geometry, and Combinatorics (MAAGC)</a>

-- the Geometry Summer Camp
+- the <a href='https://news.vcu.edu/article/2023/06/twisted-in-knots-thats-a-good-thing-at-vcu-geometry-camp-for-middle-schoolers'>Geometry Summer Camp</a>